What is your mission and vision?

 How does volunteering work?

-Once a week, we offer meaningful volunteering options in many different places around Jerusalem.
+Once a week, we offer meaningful volunteering options in many different places around Israel.
 We find it very important to give back to the people and places of our homeland, and we feel that volunteering is one of the best ways to do this.

 What are tiyulim?
 And what are they like?

 Tiyulim are fun excursions (hikes) that take place throughout the country.

 This is our time to connect to the land, our friends, and ourselves.
 We are able to span the entire country with these tiyulim - the North, the South, the Central area, and all the lesser known places in between!
 Many of our hikes are real back-packing hikes and our students learn navigational and survival skills with trained professionals throughout the year.